A Travel Price Comparison for Families, Couples, and Backpackers Manila vs. Quito for Vacations, Tours, and Honeymoons

 Before visiting Quito, there are a few things to keep in mind.
 First, give yourself a few days to grow accustomed to the elevation.
 Staying 9,350 feet above sea level takes some getting used to.
 Second, don't be fooled into thinking that just because you're visiting a town on the equator that you'll need all your summer clothes.
 Because of the city's elevation, the area keeps a relatively cool climate year round.

-For some great organized tour ideas, see The Best Eco Tours in Philippines, The Best Romantic Tours for Couples in Philippines, The Best Adventure Tours to Ecuador, and The Best Eco Tours in Ecuador.
+For some great organized tour ideas, see The Best 2-Week Tours in Philippines, Tours for Outdoor and Nature Lovers in Philippines, The Best Adventure Tours to Ecuador, and The Best Eco Tours in Ecuador.

 Which place is cheaper, Quito or Manila?